srsajjad/anagram/README.md

 # anagram

-This is a case sensitive solution.
+This is a case sensitive solution.\

-Run -
+The function - `checkAnagram` which can be found inside anagram.js file,\
+can take more than two strings and check all permutations.

+After cloning the project, run -

 ```
 yarn